AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-There is no need to manually add a tag as the 'Applicant' tag is automatically assigned when you add a new applicant to HireHive.
+There is no need to manually add a tag as the `Applicant` tag is automatically assigned when you add a new applicant to HireHive.
 </div>

 Examples: